Optimal Transport Reconstruction of Baryon Acoustic Oscillations: Abstract

 \section{Abstract}

-A model-independent, weighted semi-discrete, fast optimal transport algorithm to reconstruct the Lagrangian positions of proto-halos from their evolved Eulerian positions is presented.
-Tests with state-of-art cosmological simulations show that the positions of proto-halos are reconstructed accurately, without having to assume a background cosmology.
-The algorithm, which makes use of a mass estimate of the biased tracers, but is robust to errors in this estimation, recovers the shape and amplitude of the initial pair correlation function of the tracers, enabling sub-percent precision in the BAO distance scale that is not tied to a cosmological model.
-In principle, our algorithm also allows direct and independent determinations of the bias factor and the smearing scale, potentially providing new methods for breaking the degeneracy between the bias factor $b$ and $\sigma_8$.
+A weighted, semi-discrete, fast optimal transport (OT) algorithm for reconstructing the Lagrangian positions of proto-halos from their evolved Eulerian positions is presented.
+The algorithm makes use of a mass estimate of the biased tracers and of the distribution of the remaining mass (the `dust'), but is robust to errors in the mass estimates.
+Tests with state-of-art cosmological simulations show that if the dust is assumed to have a uniform spatial distribution, then the shape of the OT-reconstructed pair correlation function of the tracers is very close to linear theory, enabling sub-percent precision in the BAO distance scale that depends weakly, if at all, on a cosmological model.
+With a more sophisticated model for the dust, OT returns an estimate of the displacement field which yields superb reconstruction of the proto-halo positions, and hence of the shape {\em and} amplitude of the initial pair correlation function of the tracers.
+This enables direct and independent determinations of the bias factor $b$ and the smearing scale $\Sigma$, potentially providing new methods for breaking the degeneracy between $b$ and $\sigma_8$.

 \keywords{baryon acoustic oscillations, optimal transport theory}